franciscolbmota/sample_splunk_app/readme/README.md

 # sample_splunk_app

 # Overview
-GTE_test is a sample Splunk application.
+splunk_sample_app is a sample Splunk application.
 Please, customize accordingly.

 ## Installation
-To install GTE_test, follow these steps:
+To install splunk_sample_app, follow these steps:

-Download the GTE_test from the repository.
+Create a folder with the name that you prefer (i.e: PGATOUR_admin_app) Download the content from the repository inside this folder.
-Compact file in a .tgz format.
+Compact the folder (i.e: PGATOUR_admin_app) in a .tgz format.
 Log in to your Splunk instance with an administrative account.
 Navigate to the "Manage Apps" page.
-Click on "Install app from file" and upload the GTE_test package.
+Click on "Install app from file" and upload the app (i.e: PGATOUR_admin_app) package.

+## Configuration
+Navigate to the local folder and create or edit configuration files as needed.
+Update inputs.conf to define data inputs.
+Update props.conf and transforms.conf to define data parsing and transformations.
+Use savedsearches.conf to define any saved searches, reports, or alerts.

+## Usage
+Access the app from the Splunk web interface.
+Use the provided dashboards and reports to analyze your data.
+Modify and extend the app as needed by updating the configuration files and adding custom searches, dashboards, and reports.
+Support
+For support, please contact [Your Support Contact] or visit [Your Support URL].

 ## Default Folders and Their Uses